Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 ### Steering mechanism (Ackermann)     (~400 chars)

 Our robot uses a simple Ackermann steering mechanism to achieve stable and controlled turning.
 Since this is our first time competing in the WRO, we decided to not make things harder on ourselves by using a more complex steering system.
-For this reason, we did not implement a servo-based steering mechanism, as we considered it more difficult to build, and troubleshoot with our current experience
+For this reason, we did not implement a servo-based steering mechanism, as we considered it more difficult to build, and troubleshoot with our current experience.

 ← AMPLIAR
 ### Chassis iterations                 (~300 chars)  ← FALTA (Lamina mandara el previous iteration)